Community launches can be stressful. However, you can reduce some of the stress if you plan the crucial steps of your community launch.

 Review your member registration and sign-in process

-The User Registration Settings (in Dashboard > Membership) is where you set which registration method is required for new users.
+On the User Registration Settings page (Dashboard > Settings > Membership > Registration), you can set which registration method is required for new users.

 Test the registration and the sign-in process to create a new community account.
-If you are using SSO, test that the connection is working, as well as passing the necessary information via SSO.
-If you are passing role-based information via SSO, verify that it is working properly.
+If you're using SSO, test that the connection is working, as well as passing the necessary information via SSO.
+If you're passing Role-based information via SSO, verify that it's working properly.

 Create user-onboarding content